Daguan Park is located in the

 "grand view pavilion".

-of natural beauty, Daguan Park's pride is the famous
+plenty of natural beauty, Daguan Park's pride is the

-Sun Ranwang during the Qing Dynasty.
-A copy of his couplet
+poet Sun Ranwang during the Qing Dynasty.
+A copy of

-can be found on two 5-meter-long tablets, which have
+his couplet can be found on two 5-meter-long tablets,

-been hung on Daguan Pavilion's lakeside facade.
-This
+which have been hung on Daguan Pavilion's lakeside facade.

 The upper scroll depicts the beautiful scenery of Kunming,